launchquickly/terraform/docs/README.md

 - Referenced via prefix var. e.g. var.region
 - Assigned either via command-line, from a file, environment varialbes or UI input.
 - Default file location is terraform.tfvars but others can be used.
-- `-var-file=` argyment can be used to specify file name
+- `-var-file=` argument can be used to specify file name
 - Lists and Maps data types supported

 ## Output variables